s4imu/Robot-Framework-e-Appium/README.md

 # Robot-Framework-e-Appium

 Robot + Appium repository offered by QAx and Fernando Papito.
-This project utilize Robot + Appium to automate -.
+This project utilize Robot + Appium to automate some android apps.
 Robot Framework is a versatile automation framework that allows developers to write readable and reusable test cases for end-to-end testing across different browsers and platforms.

 ## Setup